 Golden Hills School Division believes that the principle of universal design is the starting point for an inclusive public education system whereby the educational needs of the greatest number of students is addressed by providing quality instruction in the common learning environment.

 Congregated specialized learning environments are also offered to the Kneehill and Wheatland areas.
-The focus is on intensive programming for students identified with severe behavioral (Anchor) or developmental (Jr/Sr Skills) challenges.
+The focus is on intensive programming for students identified with severe behavioral (GreenZone/Anchor) or developmental (STRIVE program) challenges.

-A unique, specialized learning opportunity which is available in several Wheatland area schools is Project Hope.
+A unique, specialized learning opportunity that is available in several Wheatland area schools is Project H.O.PE.